I need some help in my HVAC air flow calculation:** As stay in the course:

 Secondly: OK.
-Let say I want to optimize each office in an office building house.
+Let say I want to optimize the air flow in an office building house (starting with office x).

 Let say that I want to measure the supply air register efficiency, in one of the 300 sqft x 8’= 2400 ft3 volume office, with 6 occupants.
 How much air the supply register have to supply?
 How much CFM do I have to measure with my air flow hood in order to not pressurize or depressurize the office?

-According ASHRAE there is 15 CFM per person or 0.35 ACH.
+According ASHRAE there are15 CFM per person or 0.35 ACH.
 OK.

 According to the above calculation into the course I would need 15CFM x 6 persons= 90 CFM or 0.35ACH x 2400ft3=840 CFH/ 60=14 CFM air change rate for this office?
 But which one is good , 90 or 14?
 CFM14 represents the CFM /person with 0.35 ACH?
 Do I need to multiply 14 with the number of persons into the office to get the right CFM/ person/ office?
 In this case is it 14 x 6= 84?